AndyLy00/lab0/README.md

 I saved the file and compiled it into an executable : gcc hello.c -o hello I executed the program : ./hello
 Output was: Hello World!

+8. I made a repositori in git and pushed all the files there. git add . git commit -m "v2" git push